-Respondents must submit to the SFWIB one (1) legible, unbound original paper copy with the pages numbered; and one (1) USB flash drive with documents saved in Microsoft Word with the budget and performance documents saved in a Microsoft Excel file of the completed proposal package components no later than 1:00 p.m., April 14, 2022.
-The SFWIB will have proper social distancing practices in place for submission.
+Respondents must submit to the SFWIB one (1) legible, unbound original paper copy with the pages numbered; and three (3) USB flash drive with documents saved in Microsoft Word with the budget and performance documents saved in a Microsoft Excel file of the completed proposal package components no later than 1:00 p.m., May 20, 2025.

 Proposal packages shall be delivered to the address set forth on the cover page of the RFP.
 The SFWIB shall not accept any modifications to any submitted proposal package after the submission deadline.
-Any proposal package arriving after the deadline will not be accepted by the SFWIB and will be returned, unread to the respondent.
+Any proposal package arriving after the deadline will not be accepted by the SFWIB.
 No proposal package will be accepted via electronic mail or facsimile.

-NOTE: The USB flash drive must contain the same document provided in paper copy.
+NOTE: The USB flash drives must contain the same document provided in the paper version.
 It is the sole responsibility of the respondent to ensure that all documents submitted in paper copy are the same as those included on the USB flash drive.
 The USB flash drive must be submitted without password protection.